Luisgspu/QA-App-Playwright-Latest/README.md

 # QA-App-Allure-Testing

 ## Overview
-This project is designed for automated testing of web applications using Playwright and pytest.
-It includes various modules for handling screenshots, XHR responses, cookies, and API interactions, as well as a suite of test cases that validate different functionalities of the application.
+This project is designed for automated testing of web applications using [Playwright](https://playwright.dev/python/), [pytest](https://docs.pytest.org/), and [Allure](https://docs.qameta.io/allure/).
+It includes modules for handling screenshots, XHR responses, cookies, and API interactions, as well as a suite of test cases that validate different functionalities of the application.

 ## Project Structure
 ```
 QA-App-Allure-Testing
-├── App
+├── Utils
 │   ├── ScreenshotHandler.py
 │   ├── XHRResponseCapturer.py
 │   ├── CookiesHandler.py